FormidableLabs/react-swipeable/migration.md

 ```

 ### Swiping direction usage:
 The props for swiping directions have been removed.
-Use the `dir` property from `onSwiping` to determine direction.
+Please use the newly provided `dir` property in the `eventData` from `onSwiping` to determine direction.
+We also provided directional constants you can import.
 ```diff
 - import Swipeable from 'react-swipeable';
 + import {